Skip to main content

 When you look to see who is having this experience, you don’t find anyone.
 There’s nothing there.
 The Experiencer can’t be experienced, just as the eye can’t see itself.
 You don’t find any thing, nothing you can touch or see or hear.

-When nothing is discovered during self enquiry, people often keep looking instead for something they think they’re supposed to find.
+Self-inquiryWhen nothing is discovered during self-inquiry, people often keep looking instead for something they think they’re supposed to find.
 It’s only natural to look somewhere else when you don’t find anything.
 We don’t expect that nothing is the answer.
 So we go back to our mind for the answer—we think about it, check in our memory, or imagine a good answer—instead of just staying with the question.
-But self enquiry done only with the mind is dry—it lacks juice.
+But self--nquiry done only with the mind is dry—it lacks juice.
 After a while, because this experience is not very rich, the mind often gets bored and quits.
-There isn’t much in self inquiry for the mind.
+There isn’t much in self-inquiry for the mind.

-Doing self enquiry with the whole heart
+Doing self-Inquiry with the whole heart

-Another way to ask the self enquiry question is with your whole Heart.
+Another way to ask the self-inquiry question is with your whole Heart.
 You ask it with everything you’ve got, as if your life depended on it.
 If you ask the self inquiry question with this kind of passion and intensity, it will bring you beyond what the mind is able to figure out.
 When you ask it with your whole Heart and you don’t find an answer, you just stay there, not knowing.
 You just let yourself not know.
 There’s nothing but that space, and you just stay present to that space, to that sense of there being nothing behind your eyes, nothing behind your thoughts, nothing behind your feelings.
 Instead of turning back to thing-ness when you don’t find anything, you just stay there in the no-thing-ness and get curious about it.
 Nothing—what’s that like?

 In looking and finding nothing, what you discover is even more space.
 Staying with the self inquiry question, Who am I? opens up space.
 Nothingness is very spacious; there’s a lot of room in it.
 When you stay in that nothingness, you discover that there’s a lot of stuff in that space, stuff that is real in a way that the stuff in the world has never been real.
 What moves in that space are true qualities of Being, such as Love, Compassion, Insight, and Strength.